This-Is-Prince/agent-other-sdks/docs/polymarket.md

 Example prompts:
 - "Show me the active prediction markets on Polymarket"
 - "What are the trending events on Polymarket?"
-- "Find prediction markets about the 2024 US election"
-- "Show me markets with the highest liquidity on Polymarket"
-- "Get a list of crypto-related prediction markets on Polymarket"

 ### Get Polymarket Market Info